JapanJapan unlimited data eSIM · KDDI networkView plans→

 ✅ Prepaid travel eSIM • Instant delivery • No physical SIM

-Check France data plans ->
+Check current France eSIM plans →

 If you want a broader planning starting point, compare France with Europe multi-country eSIM guide.
 Then bring it back to the route through Paris, Lyon, and Nice so the plan size matches the actual travel days you are expecting.